frdzy/goldman-hours/README.md

 1. Clone the repository
 2. Make your changes
-3. Test locally by loading the unpacke
+3. Test locally by loading the unpacked extension in Chrome

 ## Credits